KRFOSS/kali-docs/virtualization/install-vagrant-guest-vm/index.md

 #### System Setup

 In order to properly use Vagrant we need two things.
 Vagrant itself, and a supported hyper-visor.
-The Kali Vagrant file supports two, VirtualBox and VMWare.
+The Kali Vagrant file supports two, VirtualBox and VMware.

 We first will download [Vagrant](https://www.vagrantup.com/downloads).